 As a teenager growing up in east Fort Worth, in the summer of 1995, I can remember it well.
 Stuck in the doldrums of my own sin, like a washing machine on spin cycle, I was miserable.
 With a number of dark industrial bands blaring in the background of my room, in anger I tried to ignore and suppress the Lord calling me, until one day this guy showed up to my house, in my room, and brought a presence with him that I couldn’t explain.
 We chatted some, then he looked at my CD collection and said very directly, “You need to get rid of all these and throw them away.”
 Now normally, anyone else could have told me this and I would have cynically blown it off as some religiousy call to “clean my act up.”
 Not that day.

 After he stated this with such force, I couldn’t resist.
 I threw them all away.
 The Holy Spirit was drawing me and working in me a distaste of sin (not that merely possessing the CD’s was sin, it was music accompanying and aiding the awful state of my heart, Dave knew this full well).
 We went to lunch at Chili’s on University Dr. that hot summer day and chatted about life and Christ.
 That man who entered my life was David Phillips, the new youth minister at Christ Chapel in 1995.
 His entrance into my house, room and life would forever change things for me.
 And what he brought with him was the gospel, expressed particularly in Reformed theology and discipleship.
-And not only did Dave disciple me, but Greg Love, Ryan McCarthy and Jon Dansby as well, who are all now good friends.
+And not only did Dave disciple me to this end, but Greg Love, Ryan McCarthy and Jon Dansby as well, who are all now good friends.
 Can’t mention Dave’s influence without them.